“Tychson Hill”

 Jewel box vineyard north of the town of St. Helena

 The resulting wine is one of uncommon merit, with nuances of blackberry, acacia, wild herbs, and smoked meats.
-“IX Estate” Syrah is often regarded as “one of the most unique Syrah’s being made in California today”.
+“IX Estate” Syrah is unique in its textural complexity, abundantly powerful yet precise, and “a great example of a singular style of Syrah…not to be forgotten.”

 Vintage | Character | High-Level Notes | Delicious Now, In Its 20 Yr Peak |